Tuition and Refund Policy

 Students are not officially registered for classes until all tuition and fees are paid.

-- Tuition and student fees are due two (2) weeks before the start of each quarter
+- Tuition and student fees are due by the dates listed below.

 - Classes registered for after the tuition due date must be paid within 24 business hours after the time of registration.